I Flew the A321XLR With American Airlines. This Plane Changes Everything.

 Walk through the forward door of American’s A321XLR and you’ll find 20 Flagship Suite seats arranged in a 1-1 configuration – single seats on each side of the aisle, each with a sliding privacy door.
 It’s the most premium experience the airline offers on a narrow-body aircraft.

 The Collins Aerospace Aurora seats measure 21 inches wide and convert to fully lie-flat beds.
-Each suite features a 17-inch 4K entertainment screen with Bluetooth pairing for your own headphones, along with touchscreen controls and a backup remote in the armrest.
-Power options include AC outlets, USB-C ports, and wireless charging pads.
+Each suite features a 17-inch 4K entertainment screen with Bluetooth pairing, touchscreen controls, AC outlets, USB-C ports, and wireless charging pads.

 Why This Jet Changes Transatlantic Economics